codedread/bitjs/README.md

 ## Introduction

-A set of dependency-free JavaScript modules to handle binary data in JS (using [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)).
+A set of dependency-free JavaScript modules to work with binary data in JS (using [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)).
 Includes: